WEATHER WIZARD: CREATE YOUR OWN WEATHER-BASED POEM!

 Completion of the English Reading & Writing resource/s linked to this document

-Students will demonstrate that they can identify simple rhyming words (pairs) used by the poet.
-Students will practise their poetry planning and crafting skills
+Students will demonstrate that they can identify simple rhyming words (pairs) and rhyme schemes used by the poet (as applicable to the resource ability level).
+Students will practise their planning and crafting skills relating to poetry.

 Not quite right?